 All monetary values are presented as gross pre-tax dollars, as far as possible.
 This means they reflect income before deductions and loses, and before any taxation or levies (e.g. the Medicare levy or the temporary budget repair levy) are applied.

 The amounts shown are nominal, they have not been adjusted for inflation.

 Caution should be taken when interpreting data for areas with small populations, particularly less than 1000 earners.
 These areas are more susceptible to fluctuations over the time series than regions with larger populations.

 ABS releases of personal income tax data provide detailed Explanatory Notes which contain information on scope and coverage, confidentiality, definitional changes, the geographical presentation of the data, classifications and other technical aspects associated with these statistics.

 This data will be available in the following formats:

-- Estimates of Personal Income for Small Areas (cat no: 6524.0.55.002) – with a summary main features, downloadable Excel spreadsheets (data cubes) and detailed Explanatory Notes.
+- Personal Income in Australia (cat. no. 6524.0.55.002) - with a summary main features, downloadable Excel spreadsheets (data cubes) and detailed Explanatory Notes.

 - Data by Region – which contains regional source of income estimates and Employee income earners data (cross referenced by age, sex, occupation) as downloadable data cubes.
 Detailed Explanatory Notes are also provided.
 Data regions can be selected from a map or by using other search functions provided.